CabarrusCo/Laserfiche-Workflow-PHP-Client/README.md

 ### Download the file
 ---
-No Composer or anything needed.
+No Composer needed.
 This class comes as a stand alone file.
-Just download it however you perfer and put it in your PHP project.
+Download it however you perfer and put it in your PHP project.

 ### Spin up a new instance
 ---